 Notably, hunting was not perceived as a major threat, contrasting with rural conservation studies where bushmeat hunting remains prevalent (Ripple et al., 2016).
 This reflects an urban ecological context where habitat degradation, rather than direct exploitation, drives species vulnerability.

 About 92% of respondents reported experiencing conflict or destruction caused by monkeys.
 This high rate of conflict underscores the complex coexistence challenges in urbanized areas.
 Similar patterns have been documented in other African cities, where monkeys adapt to human settlements, causing crop damage, property destruction, and nuisance behavior (Depret and Sueur, 2025).While such interactions often strain community tolerance, the fact that respondents still expressed strong willingness to conserve monkeys (100%) indicates a resilient conservation ethic in Awka.
-Effective conflict mitigation through habitat restoration, controlled feeding, and sensitization programs could help sustain this positive coexistence (Filla et al., 2021).
+Effective conflict mitigation through habitat restoration, controlled feeding, and sensitization programs could help sustain this positive co-existence (Filla et al., 2021).

 The demographic data suggest that most respondents were adults (20–40 years), educated, and had resided in Awka for more than three years.
 This implies a stable and informed population capable of influencing conservation outcomes.
 Similar demographic profiles have been linked to higher conservation awareness and support for community-based initiatives (Igwe et al., 2025).
 Moreover, the dominance of Christian respondents (100%) but continued belief in cultural taboos suggests a syncretic conservation mindset where modern religion coexists with indigenous values.